 Women should always inform their physician and x-ray technologist if there is any possibility that they are pregnant.
 Many imaging tests are not performed during pregnancy so as not to expose the fetus to radiation.
 If an x-ray is necessary, precautions will be taken to minimize radiation exposure to the baby.

 What will I experience during and after the procedure?

-Routine evaluations every two years may be needed to see a significant change in bone mineral density, decrease or increase.
+- Your doctor may recommend routine evaluations every two years; shorter intervals of testing may be necessary to evaluate for significant change in bone mineral density.
 Few patients, such as patients on high dose steroid medication, may need follow-up at six months.